DeNetPRO/Node/guides/public-ip.md

 ### Step 4.
 Check the settings

-Visit the website <a href="https://canyouseeme.org" target="_blank" rel="noopener noreferrer">canyouseeme.org</a> and enter the port number (for example, 8080) to find out if it is open.
+Visit the website [canyouseeme.org](https://canyouseeme.org) and enter the port number (for example, 8080) to find out if it is open.

 As soon as the port is open and available, your node is ready to receive external connections.